What is Amaro?

 Italians traditionally imbibe amaro after a meal for its digestive qualities.
 There are also some aperitif bitters that are not quite technically considered amaro as they are ingested before a meal (for their palate-awakening properties).

 When enjoyed before eating, bitter drinks stimulate the palate and allow it to better taste all the nuances of the food to come.

-When enjoyed after eating, bitter drinks help active the enzymes that our digestion relies on.
+When enjoyed after eating, bitter drinks help activate the enzymes that our digestion relies on.

-Before or after, we feel there is no wrong time to enjoy amaro!
+Before or after, neat or in a cocktail, we feel there is no wrong time to enjoy amaro!